J. J. Walser Jr. House: Architecture

 The house was designed by Frank Lloyd Wright and is one of five extant Prairie style buildings that he designed in Chicago.
 It is composed of a two-story main section, which is cubic in form and contains the living room and bedrooms.
 There are also two single-story, cube-shaped outer pavilions, one each to the north and south of the main section.
 The main section protrudes to the west and east of the outer pavilions, giving the building a cruciform floor plan.
+The general plan is shared with the George Barton House, which was built in Buffalo, New York, around the same time.

 The facade is mostly made of stucco, with wood trim scattered throughout.
 Similar to other Prairie style houses, it has a protruding, low hipped roof, in addition to art glass and horizontal groups of windows on the facade.
 The decorative elements are concentrated on the facade's first story, giving the impression that the roof is floating above the second story.
 Next to the house is a 25 by 25 ft, wood-frame garage with a stucco facade, a hipped roof, and an open plan interior; this garage dates from 1903.

 Exterior

-The exterior of the house is mostly made of stucco, with wood trim scattered throughout.

 The primary elevation of the Walser House's facade is to the east, along Central Avenue.
 At the first floor, the central section of the house has a picture window with casement windows on either side; these are all surrounded by wood trim.
 The outer pavilions are recessed from the main facade and contain protruding porches, which were enclosed during a 20th-century renovation.
 Each of the porches has four wood-framed casement windows and a shallow hip roof above it.
 A belt course, made of pine, runs horizontally above the first story.
-There are five square, wood-framed casement windows on the second story of the central section's eastern elevation, just below the eave of the roof.
-The original art glass windows on the second floor were removed over the years.
+There are five square, wood-framed casement windows on the second story of the central section's eastern elevation, below the eave of the roof.
+The art glass windows originally had chevron patterns, but the original art glass windows on the second floor have been removed over the years.

 The southern elevation is also decorated in stucco and pine, like the eastern elevation.
 The basement-level water table is clad with wood trim, which wraps around hopper windows in the basement.
 On the first story are wood-framed casement windows, which illuminate the southeastern corner's porch.
 The main entrance is on the eastern side of the southern elevation, next to the porch, and cannot be seen from the street.
 The entrance consists of an arched niche with a round-arched door.
 East of the entrance is a lamp at the house's southeastern corner, while inside the entrance, a small wooden stair ascends to the original southeastern porch.
 To the west of the door are three casement windows on the first floor, which illuminate the dining room and are stacked atop three hopper windows.
 On the second floor of the central section's southern elevation, there are six windows.